-The first COVID-19 vaccine to go into any American arms outside of a trial is Pfizer’s mRNA vaccine, which was designed and developed by the German biotech company BioNTech.
+The first COVID-19 vaccine to go into any American arms outside of a trial — and the first to be fully approved by the Food and Drug Administration — is Pfizer’s mRNA vaccine, which was designed and developed by the German biotech company BioNTech.
 Here, we give a rundown of basic facts about the vaccine and an overview of how it works.

 Design type: mRNA

-Efficacy: 95% efficacy in preventing symptomatic COVID-19 in adults without prior evidence of infection a week or more after receipt of the second dose.
+Efficacy: 91% efficacy in preventing symptomatic COVID-19 in people 16 years of age or older a week or more after receipt of the second dose.

-Safety: No serious safety concerns reported other than some rare allergic reactions.
+Safety: No serious safety concerns reported other than some rare allergic reactions and a rare association with heart inflammation.
 The shots routinely elicit a fairly strong temporary reaction in many people that can include injection site pain, fatigue, headache and chills.

-Operation Warp Speed involvement: No support for the trials or research and development, but the U.S. government inked a $1.95 billion deal in July as part of OWS to buy 100 million doses.
-On Dec.
-23, the U.S. announced an agreement to purchase another 100 million doses, to be delivered by the end of July 2021.
+Operation Warp Speed involvement: No support for the trials or research and development, but the U.S. government inked a $1.95 billion deal in July 2020 as part of OWS to buy 100 million doses, with additional subsequent purchase agreements.

-Storage considerations: -70°C (-94°F) for long-term storage; after thawing, vaccine vials can be stored at refrigerator temperatures for up to five days.
+Storage considerations: Ultracold freezer temperatures of -80ºC to -60ºC (-112ºF to -76ºF) for long-term storage, with up to two weeks at standard freezer temperatures; after thawing, undiluted vaccine vials can be stored at refrigerator temperatures for up to a month.

-The Pfizer/BioNTech vaccine is the first COVID-19 vaccine authorized for use in the U.S. The companies released promising interim results from a phase 3 trial on Nov.
-9, and on Nov.
-18 announced a final efficacy of 95% in preventing disease among adults without prior evidence of a SARS-CoV-2 infection.
+The Pfizer/BioNTech vaccine is the first COVID-19 vaccine authorized for use in the U.S. and the first to be fully approved by the FDA.
+The companies released promising interim results from a phase 3 trial on Nov.
+9, 2020 and on Nov.
+18 announced an efficacy of 95% in preventing disease.

 A day prior to the FDA’s authorization, an outside panel of experts advising the agency also backed the vaccine in a 17 to 4 vote, with one abstention, that based on the evidence available, “the benefits of the Pfizer-BioNTech COVID-19 Vaccine outweigh its risks for use in individuals 16 years of age and older.”